chianjin/PDFeXpress/README.md

 ## Running Method

-**Important Note for Windows Users:** When installing this new version, please ensure you uninstall any previous versions first to avoid potential conflicts.
+**Important for Windows Users:** If you are upgrading from a version older than 1.0.0, please uninstall the previous version manually before installing this one to avoid potential conflicts.

 There are two types of pre-compiled packages, installers and portable packages.
 [Download](https://github.com/chianjin/PDFeXpress/releases) and install or unzip it, run `PDFeXpress.exe`.